simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

     For more information on how to create Alerts with Simvue, [^^information on how to define Alerts can be found here^^](/tracking-monitoring/alerts/), and [^^detailed examples of Alerts can be viewed in the first tutorial.^^](/tutorial_basic/tracking-and-monitoring/#alerts)

 Now that this alert is set up, it will send us an alert if a step has failed to converge, and so can act as a trigger for a user to manually come back and check how the simulation is doing.
 They can then determine if it is worth continuing with the simulation, or whether the job should be terminated to save computational time and cost.
-If we run our monitoring script, and then run our MOOSE script with `end_time = 50`, we should see a new run appear in the Simvue UI.
-After around 1 minute, the Alerts tab should show that a step has failed to converge:
+If we run our monitoring script, and then run our MOOSE script with `end_time = 60`, we should see a new run appear in the Simvue UI.
+After around 2 minutes, the Alerts tab should show that a step has failed to converge:
 <figure markdown>
   ![An alert showing that one of the steps has failed to converge](images/moose_step_not_converged_alert.png){ width="1000" }
 </figure>

+!!! docker "Run in Docker Container"
+    To run this in the Docker container:
+    ```
+    python tutorial/step_4/moose_monitoring.py &
+    ```
+    ```
+    app/moose_tutorial-opt -i tutorial/step_4/simvue_thermal.i --color off
+    ```

 You should also receive an email, since you set that as your notification policy above.
-Note that this only took around one minute, whereas waiting for the MOOSE simulation to fully complete would take around 6 minutes.
+Note that this only took around 2 minutes, whereas waiting for the MOOSE simulation to fully complete would take around 6 minutes.
 However in both situations the result is the same, with an almost perfectly linear distribution of heat across the length of the bar.

+However when this alert fires, it will still require manual intervention to stop the MOOSE simulation, and then also stop the background processes which are caused by the monitoring script.

+!!! docker "Run in Docker Container"
+    To stop execution of the MOOSE script after the alert has fired, press `Ctrl+C` on the command line and you should stop seeing any logs being printed to the console.
+Remember the monitoring script will still be running in the background, so also do:
+    ```
+    pkill -9 python
+    ```

 ### Creating Simvue Processes
 When we reach this steady state, it would be good if Simvue could automatically abort the MOOSE simulation without any human intervention.
 To allow this to happen, we must define our MOOSE simulation as a Process in Simvue.
 This means that Simvue is able to automatically kick off the execution of this script, and can terminate it if things go wrong.